 Please don’t think I am trivializing important issues; I would hope I’m elevating the importance of how we regard one another.
 If I forget you’re human, or treat you as if you’re not, I’ve lost more than an argument.
 Likewise, being able to disagree honestly helps us deepen our friendships, and shows more mutual respect than silently demeaning while smiling to the other’s face.

 I know I’m more fond of words than most people, but I really believe that keeping “opinion” and “preference” in the forefront of our minds can help.
-I suspect the hardest thing to believe is that someone who holds an opinion diametrically opposed to mine could have intelligent, logical, rational, well-founded reasons for that opinion.
+I suspect the hardest thing to believe is that someone who holds an opinion diametrically opposed to ours could have intelligent, logical, rational, well-founded reasons for that opinion.

-Some things are true for everyone, but we we are in grave danger when we decide that our preferences, views, or opinions must be true for everyone.
+Some things are true for everyone, but we are in grave danger when we decide that our preferences, views, or opinions must be true for everyone.